Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/handling-input-target-ambiguity.md

+# Handling input target ambiguity

+Understand how to manage ambiguities between input for your application's user interface (UI), and input for other parts of your application.

+>[!NOTE]
+>The Input System package includes a sample project called "**UI vs Game Input**".
+The sample demonstrates how to deal with ambiguities between inputs for UI and inputs for the game.

-# Distinguishing between UI and game input
+## How Unity processes UI input

-UI in Unity receives input through the same mechanisms as the input for the rest of your game or app.
-There is no automatic mechanism that implicitly ensures that if a certain input (such as a mouse click) is consumed by the UI, it is not also received by your gameplay code.
+Unity processes UI input through the same mechanisms as the input for the rest of your application.
+There's no automatic mechanism that prevents the UI and the rest of your code from consuming the same input (such as a mouse click).

+## Strategies for avoiding ambiguity

-This can create ambiguities between, for example, code that responds to [`UI.Button.onClick`](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/api/UnityEngine.UI.Button.html#UnityEngine_UI_Button_onClick) and code that responds to [`InputAction.performed`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_performed) of an Action bound to `<Mouse>/leftButton`.
+Ambiguities can appear between, for example, code that responds to [`UI.Button.onClick`](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/api/UnityEngine.UI.Button.html#UnityEngine_UI_Button_onClick) and code that responds to [`InputAction.performed`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_performed) for an action bound to `<Mouse>/leftButton`.

-Whether such ambiguities exist depends on how UIs are used.
-For example, you can avoid ambiguities by implementing your UI in one of the following ways:
+Whether such ambiguities exist depends on you implement the UI and the UI input.
+The following UI implementation strategies are examples of how you can avoid these ambiguities:

 * Perform all interaction through UI elements.
 Render a scene in the background, but perform all interaction through UI events (including those such as 'background' clicks on the `Canvas`).
 * Place UI over a 2D/3D scene, but don’t let the user directly interact with the UI.
 * Place UI over a 2D/3D scene, but create a clear "mode" switch that determines whether interaction applies to the UI or the scene.
 For example, a first-person game on desktop might employ a [cursor lock](https://docs.unity3d.com/ScriptReference/Cursor-lockState.html) which directs input to the game when it is engaged, and to the UI when it is not engaged.

-There are specific ambiguities that can arise for [pointer input](supported-ui-input-types-pointer.md) and [navigation input](supported-ui-input-types-navigation.md).
+There are also specific ambiguities that can arise for [pointer input](supported-ui-input-types-pointer.md) and [navigation input](supported-ui-input-types-navigation.md).

->[!NOTE]
->The Input System package includes a sample project called "**UI vs Game Input**".
-The sample demonstrates how to deal with ambiguities between inputs for UI and inputs for the game.

 ## Handling pointer input ambiguities